disutils/example-bot/README.md

 # example-bot
-A public bot to test disutil-dpy package
+A public bot to test disckit package